 Aging: Without Kids

-♥ A team of USC researchers reviewed a national sample of adults age 75+ who had trouble walking or getting in and out of bed.
-Their 2010 study determined that childless adults weren’t receiving less care than seniors who were parents.
+• BUSTING ASSUMPTIONS: A team of USC researchers reviewed a national sample of adults age 75+ who had trouble walking or getting in and out of bed and wrote a 2010 study revealing that childless adults weren’t receiving less care than seniors who were parents.
 (Another assumption busted.)
 In addition, the adults with no kids scored no lower than parents on tests to measure psychological well-being.

 According to one USC gerontologist: “The boomers will be so different in so many ways, it’s hard to project.”
 In part, that’s because no previous generation has had access to broad social networks (online and off), higher education, higher incomes and access to paid caregivers.